ume05rw/SharpBroadlink/README.md

-SharpBroadlink - for Broadlink RM1 IR Controller
+SharpBroadlink - for Broadlink RM IR Controller
 ====

-A simple C# API for controlling RM2 from [Broadlink](http://www.ibroadlink.com/rm/).
+A simple C# API for controlling RM from [Broadlink](http://www.ibroadlink.com/rm/).
 This is a port of [python-broadlink](https://github.com/mjg59/python-broadlink) to C# .Net Standard.

 ## Description